 **Please note that meeting all the above criteria does not mean automatic acceptance to the Scholarship Programme.
 The eligibility and selection criteria reflect the evolving nature of the Sport Scholarship Programme and DCU reserves the right to amend the criteria for selection according to the requirements of the scheme.

 Short listed applicants will be invited to attend an interview.
 The panel will consider the applicants current level of performance to include frequency and duration of achievement, potential in their sport and the possible contribution to sport at DCU.

-Sport Scholarship application forms for Entry 2014-2015 are available to download here.
-The closing date for applications is 5pm on Tuesday the 1st of July 2014.
+The Sport Scholarship application process for all other sports for 2017-2018 is now closed.
+The closing date for applications was the 1st of July 2017.

 Senior Sports Development Officer

 Tel: 01 700 5811